-CR4 is ideal for use in many home appliances and metal furniture.
-Metal filing cabinets and school lockers are commonly made of this grade of mild steel.
-In construction, Cold Rolled Steel is a common material for building steel sheds, industrial buildings, and garages.
+CR4 is ideal for use in home appliances and metal furniture.
+Items such as metal filing cabinets and school lockers are commonly made of this grade of mild steel before being powder coated or painted to provide a robust, corrosion resistant coating.
+In construction, Cold Rolled Steel is a common material for building industrial units, and garages.

 S275 is a low carbon steel.
-Low carbon steels are classified by having less than 0.3% carbon by weight.
-The low carbon content prevents heat treatment from having much of an effect, meaning that S275 steel is easily machined, welded, and formed, making it extremely useful as a general-purpose steel.
+Low carbon steels are defined by having less than 0.3% carbon content.
+Low carbon content prevents heat treatment from having much of an effect, meaning that S275 steel is excellent for machining, welding, and forming, making it extremely useful as a general purpose steel.

 S275 steel usually has small amounts of other alloying elements, including manganese, sulphur, phosphorus, and silicon.
-These additional elements influence the metal’s strength, ductility, corrosion resistance, and machinability.
-Since S275 does not contain large amounts of nickel or chromium, it lacks corrosion resistance.
+These elements influence the metal’s strength, ductility, corrosion resistance, and machinability.
+S275 contains very little nickel or chromium, so it lacks corrosion resistance.

-Our S275JR Material from 4mm to 10mm is pickled and oiled as standard giving you the best quality finish for your parts.
-All parts cut in 6mm and below are nitrogen cut to give you a clean, oxide free finish, ready for welding or painting.
+Our S275JR Material from 4mm to 10mm is pickled and oiled as standard.
+All parts cut in 6mm and below are nitrogen cut to give you a clean, oxide free finish, ready for welding, painting or coating.

 Applications for S275 Steel

 S275 steel is used in many industries for a variety of applications because of its relatively low cost.
-The mechanical properties of S275 steel make it particularly suited to structural applications.
-Many bridges and buildings are constructed with S275 steel because of its high strength and toughness.
-S275 steel is also used for components in the automotive, construction, heavy equipment, oil and gas industries.
+The mechanical properties of S275 steel make it particularly suited to industrial and structural applications such as bridges and buildings because of its strength and toughness.
+S275 steel is also popular for automotive, construction and heavy equipment applications.

-All of our S355 material is certified to JR and J2 as standard and all material certificates are available at any time to you.
+All of our S355 material is certified to JR and J2 as standard and all material certificates are available.

 Applications for S355 Steel

-S355 is widely used in structural fabrication.
+S355 is often used in the most demanding environments.
 Typical applications include: Structural steel works, bridge components, offshore structures components, power plants, mining and earth-moving equipment.